IT JUST WASN’T fair. Talia scuffed at the soft ground with her foot. A hawk’s cry echoed in the air, resonating with her own inner turmoil.

 The cobbled road split off to the right, and Clarence wove off in that direction.
 Kel kept on the main course and headed toward a set of dark double-doors.
 The doors were a full story tall and at least as wide as the length of two horses.
 The door on the right was slightly ajar, and he stepped through it to the inside.
 Talia reached out to touch the dark wood and found it amazingly smooth.
 The doors were as thick as her forearm was long.

 Kel’s footsteps echoed in the still air as he walked on the polished green marble floor within.
 The light was muted inside though still bright enough to see by.
 The entryway was large with cushioned benches on the far side facing the doors.
 Colorful paintings of knights astride ferocious-looking dragons decorated the walls.
 A carved column rose to the tall ceiling every ten feet or so, shaped to represent knights in armor.
 The air smelled clean and the floor shined, yet all of it still seemed imbued with a deep sense of antiquity.

 “Nice, don’t you think?”
 Kel was smiling at her openmouthed amazement.
 She was only able to nod, not having seen anything so splendid in her life.

 “This way.”
 He led her down a broad hallway on the right.

 They’d not gone far before he stopped in front of a closed door.
-He knocked on it twice and then opened it, but didn’t go in.
+He knocked on it twice then opened it, but didn’t go in.
 “This is where I leave you.
-Tammer is inside and he’ll get you your room assignment.”
-He gave her a shy smile.
+Tammer is inside.
+He’ll get you your room assignment.”
+He gave her a shy smile and set her bad on the floor.
 “Maybe I’ll see you again later.”

 “Thank you.”
 It was all she could think of to say.
 She was here.
 This was all really happening.
 The fact the only person she’d met was about to leave her only made her heart beat faster.